Rotem-Varon/MessageBroker/README.md

     - easy to use connection pool
     - reuse of connections (desirable)
     - SQL filters for subscriptions
+    - Easy to debug with lots of traces logs
     - stats (for example: you can get insights for how long it took to handle a message)

 - How to run the tests: